umarhassan-mitodl/11.482j-fall-2007/content/pages/readings.md

 Polenske, Karen R. "Current Uses of the RAS Technique: A Critical Review."
 In *Price, Growth, and Cycles*.
 Edited by Andras Brody, Andras Simonovits and Albert Steenge.
 London, England: Palgrave Macmillan, 1997, pp. 58-88.
 ISBN: 9780333641651.

 Weisbrod, Glen, and Burton Weisbrod.
 "Measuring Economic Impacts of Projects and Programs."
-Economic Development Research Group, Boston, MA, 1997. ([PDF](http://www.edrgroup.com/images/stories/Transportation/econ-impact-primer.pdf))
+Economic Development Research Group, Boston, MA, 1997. ({{% resource_link "32fd44cd-f7f6-4217-9cf4-d3fb6adc8eca" "PDF" %}})

 Jensen, R. C., and G. R. West.
 "The Effect of Relative Coefficient Size on Input-Output Multipliers." *Environment and Planning A* 12, no. 8 (1980): 927-936.